schmidtleon48/Estimators/README.md

 The System is described by the following equations:
 ![gauss_3](images/system.jpg)

-The prediction and estimation is in the
+The prediction and estimation is in the following graph visualized.
+With the prediction the uncertainty gets bigger, until there is a meassuremant and the state gets estimated with the kalman filter.
 ![](images/kalman.gif)